rwieruch/blog_robinwieruch_content/react-with-graphql-tutorial.md

 }
 {{< /highlight >}}

-The previous implementation uses a React class component syntax that you might have not used before.
-If you are not familiar with it, check out this {{% a_blank "GitHub repository" "https://github.com/the-road-to-learn-react/react-alternative-class-component-syntax" %}} to get an understanding of it.
-By using so called **class field declarations**, you can omit the constructor statement for initializing the local state and don't need to bind your class methods anymore.
-You can use arrow functions instead which will do the binding for you.
+The previous implementation uses a React class component syntax you might have not used before.
+If you are not familiar with it, check this {{% a_blank "GitHub repository" "https://github.com/the-road-to-learn-react/react-alternative-class-component-syntax" %}} to gain more understanding.
+Using **class field declarations** lets you omit the constructor statement for initializing the local state, and eliminates the need to bind class methods.
+Instead, arrow functions will handle all the binding.

-Finally, following a best practice in React, you should make the input field a controlled component.
-Not the input element should handle its internal state by using the native HTML behavior, but React should be responsible for it.
+Following a best practice in React, make the input field a controlled component.
+The input element shouldn't be used to handle its internal stateusing native HTML behavior; it should be React.

 {{< highlight javascript "hl_lines=5 18" >}}
 class App extends Component {